Filtering matches

 info.execution.abort = true; return true;

-// filter callback requires its own match counter
+// the filter callback requires its own match counter

 if (info.matchStart) {